TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Experiment

 \paragraph{Fact Verification Results}

-We perform a comprehensive evaluation of various methods on the verification task of TrendFact, including traditional automatic fact-checking methods, LLMs, and RLMs.
-The results are presented in Table \ref{tab:compare_baseline_fact_verification}, and can be summarized as follows: First, traditional fact-checking models perform the worst, with all accuracy scores falling below 50\%.
-Second, both LLMs and RLMs achieve better performance, exceeding the 50\% threshold.
+We conduct a comprehensive evaluation of selected baselines on the verification task of TrendFact, with the results presented in Table \ref{tab:compare_baseline_fact_verification}.
+The key findings are as follows: First, traditional fact-checking methods perform the worst, with all verification scores falling below 50\%.
+Second, both LLMs and RLMs consistently perform better than 50\%.
 Notably, RLMs outperform LLMs, as they are better equipped to handle the complex reasoning required by many TrendFact samples.
-However, even the strongest RLM, QwQ-32B, fails to achieve an overall 70\% verification performance on TrendFact underscoring the significant challenge posed by the high-quality and reasoning-intensive nature of TrendFact.
-Furthermore, FactISR contributes to an improvement in the verification performance of RLMs.
-For example, it improves the performance of the best performing models, QwQ-32B and Qwen3-32B, by 1.65\% and 2.37\% in accuracy.
-In addition, the enhanced QwQ-32B model achieves improvements across all metrics.
+However, even the best-performing DeepSeek-R1-0528 fails to achieve an overall verification score above 60\%, highlighting the significant challenge posed by the high-quality and reasoning-intensive nature of TrendFact.
+Moreover, FactISR contributes to improved verification performance for RLMs.
+For instance, it enhances the performance of the RLM QwQ-32B, enabling it to achieve an overall verification F1 score of 61, surpassing DeepSeek-R1-0528.